AveYo/D-OPTIMIZER/README.md

 - distinct QuickCast (made primary) and Cast keys supported
 - removed alien concepts like CastControl and QuickLearn-once (so SPACE + Ability/Item does directly Cast by default)
 - more SPACE+ actions, even if there are 12 less usable keys now (by hardcoding chatwheel builder to keypad)
-- reorganized toggles and camera control keys (added follow courier, then return to hero action)
+- reorganized toggles and camera control keys (added follow courier - then return to hero action, added event camera)
-- legacy keys still supported
+- legacy keys supported with just a few toggles being unavailable (also changed chatwheel to 7 and next lite preset to 8)
 - patch lowviolence particles - "alien blood"	(only the m_hLowViolenceDef = * line is removed)
 - added a fast fix for the older, still functional bot matches page
 - redesigned help page (F10) - Panorama dynamic layout: mastered :D